FOMO in Trading: How Fear of Missing Out Destroys Accounts

 The FOMO-to-Blowup Pipeline: When One Bad Trade Becomes Five

-Here’s the pattern our team has seen destroy more beginner accounts than almost anything else.
-It’s a pipeline, and FOMO is the first stage:
+Here's the pattern research and trader accounts show destroy more beginner accounts than almost anything else.
+It's a pipeline, and FOMO is the first stage:

 Stage 1: The Miss.
 You watch a stock run without you.
 FOMO activates.